 If you are wondering why your sensors are malfunctioning, you can learn more about that here.

-Go here if you're looking for tips to restore misreading sensors in your gray tank.
+Go here if you're looking for tips to restore misreading level gauges in your gray tank.

 The steps for restoring your malfunctioning sensor probes is quite easy!
 Follow these steps and you should be back on track in no time!

 - Fill your tank with water (you have to have water as high as the highest misreading sensor to clean it!)

 - Shake your bottle of Sensor Cleaner very well

 - Pour one half of the bottle of Sensor Cleaner into your black tank through the toilet.

 - Let sit for as long as you can.
 The longer the better!
 By allowing Sensor Cleaner to work longer, you are giving the active microbes more time to chew up and digest the waste that is clinging to your sensor probes.
 Sensor Cleaner can be left inside a tank for weeks or months at a time.
 It will do no damage to your holding tanks with this extended working time.
 We recommend 48 - 72 hours for optimal cleaning.

 - Open your black tank valve and dump your tank

 If you follow these steps 99% of the time your will see your tank level gauges start reading properly again.
 If you don't see success after performing this cleaning you may need to repeat the process as you have significant waste buildup on your sensors.